-Ruaologia (streetology), according to Carlos Henrique da Rosa, is the science based on experience and knowledge that comes from the streets, which only those who go through the everyday challenges of life in the city know about.
-And, to really get to know Porto Alegre, only with Boca's journalists, Doctorates in Ruaologia.
+The campaign's central idea was to flip the narrative: rather than asking for sympathy, it positioned Boca's journalists as experts: the Doctorates in Ruaologia ("streetology").
+The word, invented by Carlos Henrique da Rosa, is the science based on experience and raw knowledge that comes from the streets, which only those who go through the everyday challenges of life in the city know about.

 CREDITS